 WordPress.com is a free platform, you register they give you a URL that will look yoururl.wordpress.com and you can start writing your content and publishing your posts from that very second.
 It’s also free (and in no costs involved).
 They are great f you are just starting out and want to dip your toes in all this blogging world before making an investment.
 However, there are a couple of downsides with them.

-- You don’t have your own URL: So you need to stick with their .wordpress.com at the end of your name
+- You don’t have your own URL: Wordpress (dot) com will give you a sub-domain like yourname.wordpress.com, but not a domain you want.
+So it force you to stick with their .wordpress.com at the end of your blog name.
+Once again, you need to pay if insist to put your own domain there.

 - Their paid upgrades are not worth it: There, I said it.
 WordPress.com has a couple of paid upgrades that help you add a bit more of personality to your site but that are completely confusing and difficult to understand.
 They are also super limited and don’t give you the same freedom that the WordPress.org gives.
 One of the upgrades, for example, is to have your own URL (so you don’t end up with the wordpress.com at the end of your name) but you still don’t get the customization and the upload your own theme part wich is not cool at all.